-“Class, we have a new student today,” Miss Maplewhite, the fifth grade teacher, said in honeyed stones.
+“Class, we have a new student today,” Miss Maplewhite, the fifth grade teacher, said in honeyed tones.
 “His family just moved here from Poland.
 That’s a long way from here; later on, we’ll see who can find it on the map.
-But for now, let’s all make our new friend feel welcome, OK?
+But for now, let’s all make our new friend feel welcome, okay?
 So let’s have a hand for George Zero!”

-“Um, that’s Szerro, ma’am,” the timid boy standing in front of the teacher said in a tiny voice.
+“Um, that’s Szerro, ma’am,” the timid boy standing in front of the teacher said in a tiny, accented voice.
 He pronounced it SARE-oh.

 “Oh, I’m sorry,” the teacher corrected.
 “George Szerro, everybody!”

 “Hey, Zero!” a gruff voice called from the hallway.
 George shut his locker quickly and tried to walk away without being noticed.
 “Zero!
 I’m talkin’ to you!”

 George turned around slowly and swallowed his fear.
 He hated the nickname Zero, had hated it for years, but he knew better than to correct the captain of the football team and the most popular boy in high school.
 “W-what is it, Jerry?”

 “Old man Carter says I’m flunkin’ chemistry,” the huge, muscular boy said.
 “Says I need at least an 85 on the test next week, or I’m off the football team.
 You wouldn’t want that to happen, would you?”

 “N-no, Jerry, of course not.”
 George, a quiet, studious young man with thinning hair, actually couldn’t care less if his high school team won football games or not; he had never attended one, preferring to stay home with his books.
 “I’ll be glad to tutor you, help you pass–”